Bruin-Dev/Intelygenz/docs/PIPELINES.md

 All of the automation is made with Gitlab CI technology, taking advantage of all the tools that Gitlab has.
 We separate the automatation in two parts, [continuous integration](#continuous-integration-ci) and [continuous delivery](#continuous-delivery-cd), that are explained in the next sections.

 To improve the speed and optimization of the pipelines, **only the jobs and stages will be executed on those modules that change in each commit**.

+## How to launch all jobs in a pipeline

 **Exceptionally, it is possible to launch a pipeline with all the jobs and stages on a branch using the web interface, as shown in the following image**.
 To do so, the following steps must be followed: